 The purpose of this charter is to develop a model and define operations Information Dissemination (ID) that support asynchronous data and event distribution.
-Data replication and third-party data delivery in real-time environments are major use cases.
+Third-party data delivery and publish-subscribe in real-time environments are major use cases.
+Data replication is also a use case of interest.